osamaalkarmi20/reading-notes/Read-02.md

 3- Usage Examples This helps your co-developers understand how to interact with the code effectively.
 4- Project Overview: Provide a brief description of the project.
 <hr>

 ## Things I want to know more about:
-The ways to implement using a efficent unit test as i saw n=many ways to implement  a good unit test so ther should be a way which is best for some situations.
+The ways to implement using a efficent unit test as I saw many ways to implement  a good unit test so there should be a way which is best for some situations.